syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Editors.md

 #### Appending Suggestion to Text

-The first item in filtered suggestions is appended to Auto complete editor text.
+The first item in filtered suggestions is appended to autocomplete editor text.
 In this mode, drop down remains closed.

 {% tabs %}
 {% highlight c# %}